PedroCristo/README-TEST/README.md

 ### Content

-* All food recepies were taken from [BBC Goodfood](https://www.bbcgoodfood.com/recipes)
+* All food recipies were taken from [BBC Goodfood](https://www.bbcgoodfood.com/recipes)
 * The images were taken from [Unsplash](https://unsplash.com/)
-* The Tasty Blog logos and favicon were designed and build by myself
+* The Tasty Blog logos and favicon are my own designed and build

 ### Information Sources / Resources